GustavoJuvino/designo-multi-page-website/README.md

 <h4 align="center">
-    This project is a challenge that I took from <a href="https://www.frontendmentor.io/challenges/photosnap-multipage-website-nMDSrNmNW">frontendmentor.io </a> which consists of building a multiple pages website.<br>
+    This project is a challenge that I took from <a href="https://www.frontendmentor.io/challenges/photosnap-multipage-website-nMDSrNmNW">frontendmentor.io </a> which consists of building a multiple responsive pages website.<br>
     I used great libraries in this project, such as:
     <a href="https://react-hot-toast.com/">React hot toast🍞</a>,
     <a href="https://react-hook-form.com/">React hook form</a>,